jonas-ellert/linear-time-runs/README.md

 In this repository we provide an improved ``C++`` implementation of the runs algorithm that achieves ``O(n)`` time even for *general ordered alphabets*.
 A full description of the algorithm has been submitted to ICALP 2021.
-We may also provide a pre-print version on arXiv soon (check this page for updates).
+A pre-print version is available on arXiv: https://arxiv.org/abs/2102.08670.
 **The documentation of the code has not been completed yet.**

 ### Using the algorithm